mmistakes/jekyll-theme-hpstr/_posts/2015-07-28-Heroku_setups.markdown

 That's really all there is to it.
 Now you can deploy and enjoy it.

 ### uWSGI
-The same deal as with gunicorn.
-We chain the buildpack start commands and have uWSGI report to the Nginx socket.
+The same deal as with gunicorn; we chain the buildpack start commands and have uWSGI report to the Nginx socket.
 Here I'm using the `hook-accepting1` hook, which is called when the first uWSGI worker is accepting connections.
-Also two thumbs up for uWSGI for making it easy to execute `touch` or any other external command.
-The number of options uWSGI provides are mind boggling and this is both its appeal and its achilles heal.
-This is a basic configuration I know works well with Django and Heroku:
+Two thumbs up for uWSGI for making it easy to execute `touch` or any other external command.
+The number of options uWSGI provides are mind boggling.
+This is both its appeal and its achilles heal, cause it can be daunting for first time users.
+Here is a basic configuration I know works well with Django and Heroku:

 {% highlight bash %}
-# Heroku with nginx, pgbouncer, waitress and django-q
+# Heroku with nginx, pgbouncer, uWSGI and django-q
 web: bin/start-nginx bin/start-pgbouncer-stunnel uwsgi uwsgi.ini
 worker: bin/start-pgbouncer-stunnel python manage.py qcluster
 {% endhighlight %}